tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 MPLS packet as defined in {{?I-D.kompella-mpls-mspl4fa}},
 {{?I-D.li-mpls-enhanced-vpn-vtn-id}}, and
 {{?I-D.decraene-mpls-slid-encoded-entropy-label-id}}.
-The G-FAS is used to associate the packets to the underlying Network Resource Partition (NRP) as described in
+The G-FAS is used to associate the packets belonging to Slice-Flow Aggregate to the underlying Network Resource Partition (NRP) as described in
 {{?I-D.bestbar-teas-ns-packet}}.

 The G-FAS can be encoded within an MPLS label carried in the packet's MPLS label stack.
 All packets that belong to the same flow aggregate MAY carry the same FAS in the MPLS label stack.

-LSRs use the MPLS forwarding label to select the forwarding next-hop(s), and use the G-FAS present in the MPLS packet to infer the specific forwarding treatment that needs to be applied on the packet.
+When MPLS packets carry a G-FAS, MPLS LSRs use the forwarding label to select the forwarding next-hop(s), and use the G-FAS in the MPLS packet to infer the specific forwarding treatment that needs to be applied on the packet.

 ### Forwarding Label as a Flow-Aggregate Selector